jasonrbriggs/stomp.py/README.rst

 .. _JBossMessaging: http://www.jboss.org/jbossmessaging

-For more info on setting up a test server (using virtualbox), contact the developer.
+For more info on setting up a local test server (using docker), contact the developer.